Chainfire/simple-signer/README.md

 Run `simple-signer.py` for the full command structure.

-As stated in the introduction, both RSA and Ed25519 keys are supported.
-Be sure to use a responsible number of bits for your keys.
+As stated in the introduction, RSA, Ed25519, and EC/secp256k1 keys are supported.
+Be sure to use a responsible number of bits for your keys (if applicable).
 Also see my note about quantum computing below.

 ### Converting keys